Cryptocurrency and Bitcoin in Offshore Banking

 Third, there’s the cost and lack of security of transferring through SWIFT.
 This network charges massive fees, which are supported by a monopolistic system operated by the largest banks.
 And, according to Fortune Magazine and others, SWIFT was hacked at least 3 times in the summer of 2016 alone.

-Fourth, there’s the currency conversion charges taken by the banks.
+Fourth, there are the currency conversion charges taken by the banks.
 They make big money whenever you send in one currency and receive in another.
 The smaller the receiving country the higher the FX fee.

 And finally is the control the United States has over credit card companies such as MasterCard and Visa, and any other payment process where a provider is in the US.
 The United States government regularly gets records of transactions for MC and V for their various investigations.
 There is absolutely no right to privacy in your US financial dealings.